Skip to content

 Over the last few years, Inov-8 has continued to innovate and roll out shoes featuring Graphene in their construction.
 The Inov-8 Fastlift Power G 380 is the latest Inov-8 weightlifting shoe to feature Graphene, a highly durable material.

-For weightlifting and squats, I’ve really enjoyed the performance of the Inov-8 Fastlift Power G 380 weightlifting shoes.
+For weightlifting and squats, I’ve enjoyed the performance of the Inov-8 Fastlift Power G 380 weightlifting shoes.
 This model is stable, lightweight, and gives you a high degree of ground feedback when training.

 The higher heel height in this weightlifting shoe is also a plus for a variety of training contexts.
 While I like this model a lot, there is a pretty big con that I could see other lifters and athletes having with this shoe.